MicrosoftDocs/msteams-docs/msteams-platform/concepts/capabilities-overview.md

 Your app can also take advantage of advanced capabilities, such as the [Microsoft Graph API for Teams](https://docs.microsoft.com/graph/teams-concept-overview).

-The following illustration gives you an idea of which capabilities will provide the features you want in your app.
+The following illustration gives you an idea of which capabilities will provide the features you want in your app:

 :::image type="content" source="../assets/images/capabilities-overview.png" alt-text="Mind map illustrating what Teams app capabilities are.":::